HALFpipe/HALFpipe/README.rst

   --rename TAG FROM TO

 If you are combining subjects across different samples for a group-level analysis, sometimes known as a mega-analysis, you may find that different samples have different naming of tasks, processing settings, task contrasts, etc. In this case, HALFpipe allows you to combine these different first-level features across subjects, but they must first have a uniform naming convention.
 Instead of changing the file names in the derivatives folder, HALFpipe makes use of this flag to temporarily modify inputs by changing all values of tag from the value ``FROM`` to the value ``TO``.

+   For example:

-For example ``--rename task TowerOfLondon TOL``.
+   ``--rename task TowerOfLondon TOL``

 .. code:: bash

-  --aggregate across [across ...]
+  --aggregate TAG

-Will aggregate the images across the given tags with a fixed effects model.
+If you have multiple runs or sessions, then you can use this flag to aggregate them.
+Will aggregate the images across the given tag with a fixed effects model.

+   For example, if you have two runs for each participant:

+   ``--aggregate run \`` will give you one averaged output per participant.

+   Alternatively for multiple  sessions:

+   ``--aggregate ses \``

 Design:  arguments for defining the design